Levridge-Tory/LevridgeIntegrationDocs/docs/CE-configuration.md

    }
 ```

-Setup the data through integrations, create it in CRM,
+Setup the data through integrations, create it in CE,
 or import data packets.

 ![ColorLabelsCRMConfig](./assets/images/ColorLabelsCRMConfig.png)

-Entities in pink must be set up in CRM.
+Entities in pink must be set up in CE.

 Entities in yellow will integrate over from FinOps.